Rajendra III: Northern expeditions

 Rajendra Chola III took bold steps to revive the Chola fortunes.
 He led successful expeditions to the north as attested by his epigraphs found as far as Cuddappah.

 Initial success against the Pandyas

 The king also defeated two Pandya princes, one of whom was Maravarman Sundara Pandyan II, and briefly made the Pandyas submit to the Chola overlordship.
 The Hoysalas, under Vira Someswara, sided with the Pandyas and repulsed the Cholas.

 Hostility with the Hoysalas

 The Hoysalas played a divisive role in the politics of the Tamil country during this period.
 Exploiting the lack of unity among the Tamil kingdoms, they supported one Tamil kingdom against the other to prevent both the Cholas and Pandyas from rising to their full potential.
 During the period of Rajaraja III, the Hoysalas sided with the Cholas and defeated the Kadava chieftain Kopperunjinga and the Pandyas and established a presence in the Tamil country.

+Victory over the Hoysalas

+During his reign, Rajendra Chola III undertook military campaigns against the Hoysala dynasty, who were significant political actors in southern India at the time.
+According to inscriptions, in the mid-13th century—around 1252 CE—Rajendra Chola III initiated hostilities against the Hoysala ruler Vira Someshwara.
+These campaigns appear to have been part of a broader effort to reassert Chola authority and counter regional rivals.

+Epigraphic evidence records that Rajendra Chola III achieved certain successes, including engagements that subdued opposing forces and symbolically asserted dominance over the Hoysala ruler.
+Some inscriptions describe the Chola king as having humbled Someshwara and celebrate his victories in conventional royal rhetoric.
+There are also references to conflicts involving allied or subordinate chiefs, suggesting that the warfare extended beyond a single decisive battle.

+However, the long-term impact of these victories appears to have been limited.
+Despite possible setbacks, the Hoysala position in the region does not seem to have been significantly weakened.
+Contemporary and later developments indicate that the balance of power in the Tamil region continued to shift, with the Pandya dynasty emerging as the dominant force in the later 13th century.